Masterfoni/startup-booster-gitboard/README.md

 ## Getting Started

+### Live Version
+You can access an up-to-date version of the app here: [startup-booster-gitboard](https://startup-booster-gitboard.herokuapp.com/).

 ### Prerequisites
 You need to have node.js installed in your computer, you can download it and install in this [link](https://nodejs.org/en/).